heliamarasinghe/SINQRoute/SINQRouteTopo/README.md

+cli.py add two new functions to mininet cli to bring-down/up specified number of randomely selected links (inter-switch only).
+usage:
+	mininet> breaklinks [num]
+		Randomly select a sample size of [num] from interswitch links and send "link [src] [dst] down" command to each of them. mininet> fixlinks
+		Bring up links broken ONLY through breaklinks command

 Edit the file  "mininet/build/linux-x86_64-2.7/mininet/cli.py" or the cli.py file corresponding to OS and;

 (i) Put following in import section from time import sleep import re

 (ii) Put following code in "class CLI( Cmd ):" def do_breaklinks( self, line ):